fairdataihub/SODA-for-SPARC-Docs/docs/manage-dataset/upload-a-banner-image.md

 5. Crop the file as desired.

    :::info
-   All banner images must be square, have a minimum display size of _512x512 px_ (_1024x1024 px_ preferred), and have a maximum file size of 5 MB.
+   All banner images must be square, have a minimum display size of _512x512 px_ (_1024x1024 px_ preferred), and have a maximum size of _2048x2048 px_.
+   If the image exceeds in dimensions SODA can scale the image down automatically.
    :::

 6. Click on `Save changes`.
 The newly added banner image will be displayed in the interface.